 Data protection law

-The Data Protection Act 1998 and The General Data Protection Regulation (GDPR) describe how organisations, including BSE DMO Limited (Bury St Edmunds and Beyond), must collect, handle, use and store personal information.
+The Data Protection Act 1998 and The General Data Protection Regulation (GDPR) describe how organisations, including BSE BIDCO LIMITED (under the Bury St Edmunds and Beyond brand), must collect, handle, use and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper, or on other materials.

 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.

 The Data Protection Act is underpinned by eight important principles.
 These say that personal data must: